VinceAle7082/VinceAle7082/README.md

   * *Pronouns: he/him.*
   * *[vinceale7082@vinceale7082is-a.dev](mailto:vinceale7082@vinceale7082.is-a.dev) is my commit email, but you can reach me out at [vinceale7082@gmail.com](mailto:vinceale7082@gmail.com)*
   * *I'm looking to collaborate with people on a hobby project called XanvicOS, an OS created just to explore operative system developement, and for fun!*
   * *Fun fact: I'm Italian, an Ace Attorney fan and a student (incredible, yeah?
-Idk what to write).*
+Idk what else to write).*

 # Who am I?
 Hi, I'm just an italian student that likes Ace Attorney and codes, because he likes to do it.